-which assumes positive frequencies.
-Often the domain of $J(\omega)$ is extended to negative frequencies to obtain more symmetrical limits of integration by $\omega$.

-Let us assume that the bath characterizes by a Drude spectral density, which is an Ohmic spectral density with the algebraic cut-off \cite{doi:10.1063/1.4890441, RevModPhys.89.015001}.
+Let us assume the bath is characterized by a Drude spectral density, which is the Ohmic spectral density with the algebraic cutoff \cite{doi:10.1063/1.4890441, RevModPhys.89.015001}.
 In the high-temperature limit it can be written as \cite{10.1143/JPSJ.58.101,doi:10.1143/JPSJ.75.082001}

-where \(c_{JD}=\gamma_B\hbar^2\Delta_B^2/\pi\), the parameter \(\Delta_B\) defines the coupling strength and represents the magnitude of damping.
-The parameter \(\gamma_B\) represents the width of the spectral distribution of the collective bath modes and is often called a cut-off frequency.
-Also \(\gamma_B\) is the reciprocal of the correlation time of the noise induced by the bath.
+where \(c_{\text{JD}}=\hbar^2\gamma_B\Delta_B^2/\pi\), the parameter \(\Delta_B\) defines the coupling strength and represents the magnitude of damping.
+The parameter \(\gamma_B\) stands for the width of the spectral distribution of collective bath modes and is often called a cutoff frequency.
+For the noise induced by the bath, $\Delta_B$ relates to the standard deviation and \(\gamma_B\) is the reciprocal of correlation time.